TimoOerlemans/Portfolio-Research/Portfolio.md

 For this LO I did some research about what a business process is.
 I answered some questions about this topic and for the visuals I made two activity diagrams(first one before the software applied and the second with) with draw io.

+I am standing on beginning because I know what a simple business process is and how it relates to my project.

 [Business research](https://github.com/TimoOerlemans/Portfolio-Research/blob/main/Research.md#3-business-processes)

 ## Outcome 8.
 You act in a professional manner during software development and learning.
 (IP & GP)

 For this lo I am going try to use pomodoro and also I am going to make a projectboard where all my features stand that I need to make.
 And for my professional manner I need to show that I am able to communicate good with my team and stakeholders.

+I have used pomodoro on the individual days but came to a conclussion that sometimes it doesn't work for me and sometimes it does.
+When I am in a good working mood and it all works then I just want to stay working and don't want to pause.
+But when I am very distracted I need it to stay foccused.

+In the second sprint from the groupspoject we have used some feedback we recieved form the stakeholders.
+Like in the first sprint we didn't used the projectboard good and some other things but in the second sprint we did.
+After our second meeting with the stakeholders they asked if we did something with the feedback and we showed them this they were positive about this.

-I think I am on orienting because in the groupsproject we already use a projectboard and have done a Peerpulse where we gave feedback to eachother what could be done better.
-But this Lo can go to beginning when further in the projects.
+I think I am on beginning because in the groupsproject we use a projectboard and have done a Peerpulse where we gave feedback to eachother what could be done better.

 <img width="545" alt="image" src="https://user-images.githubusercontent.com/99472273/159669126-d0111f9f-40ab-4ac2-be85-cb7052e68485.png">